tonethar/IGME-330-Fall-2021/projects/project-1.md

 ### III-B. Design & Interaction
 1) Pleasing graphic design:
-    - must be *usable*
-    - minimally, it must be "not ugly"
+    - must use Bulma
-    - the interface must not resemble the GIPHY homework's UI at all
     - an *embedded* font must be used - for example from https://fonts.google.com:
-      - be cautious about using an embedded font - especially a cursive font - for UI labels
+      - be cautious about using an ornamental or cursive embedded font for UI labels
       - instead, utilize the embedded font on ornamental elements, like a title or copyright notice

 2) Widgets are well labeled and follow interface conventions, for example: